3 Ways to Use Text Message Marketing to Win Repeat Customers at Your Dealership (+ Free Step-By-Step Guide)

 If you aren’t using text messaging to communicate with customers, you could be missing out on some big opportunities to deliver better customer service and win repeat business.

-According to a 2019 survey commissioned by Avochato, over 69% of respondents across all generation would prefer an unfamiliar company to contact them via text rather than a phone call.
+According to a 2019 survey commissioned by Avochato, over 69% of respondents across all generations would prefer an unfamiliar company to contact them via text rather than a phone call.
 What’s more, Millennials and Gen Z often prefer texting over phone and other forms of communication.
 (Source)

 Customers still want the same thing they always have—good customer service.
 But their expectations for how businesses should communicate with them are changing.

-In this guide, we will share some tried-and-true tactics for using text messaging marketing to make your sales processes more efficient and to strengthen customer relationships.
+In this guide, we will share some tried-and-true tactics for using text messaging marketing to make your sales processes more efficient and strengthen customer relationships.

 1. Text-Enable Your Landline